-• Help the students to understand the difference between using the previous program which explicitly calls out each command and the use of the For...End loop which reuses one set of commands repeatedly.
+Help the students to understand the difference between using the previous program which explicitly calls out each command and the use of the For...EndFor loop which reuses one set of commands repeatedly.
 Also, inform students of the use of the index variable.
-This variable may be used to calculate the total angle turned by the Rover using the expression n90, where n is incremented each time the For...End loop is iterated.
-See example program c3, titled, "Unit 1 Skill Builder 2 U1SB2C3 Example Program.8xp" in the "Code" folder.
+This variable may be used to calculate the total angle turned by the Rover using the expression n90, where n is incremented each time the For...EndFor loop is iterated.
+See example program c3 in Unit 1 Skill Builder 2 Example Programs.tns.